unmannedlab/navtechradar_usl/ros2/README.md

 Build with: colcon build
 Install with: . install/setup.bash

-Packages can be run like so: ros2 run <package_name> <executable_name>
+Packages can be run like so:
-For example: ros2 run nav_ros colossus_publisher

-Packages can be run with their corresponding paramater files like so: ros2 run <package_name> <executable_name> --ros-args --params-file <params_file_path>
+    ros2 run <package_name> <executable_name>

 For example:

+    ros2 run nav_ros colossus_publisher

+Packages can be run with their corresponding paramater files like so:

+    ros2 run <package_name> <executable_name> --ros-args --params-file <params_file_path>

+For example:

     ros2 run nav_ros colossus_publisher --ros-args --params-file ./src/nav_ros/config/colossus_publisher.yaml

 ## camera_ros

-Contains examples of publishers and subscribers to handle the connection to, and delivery of data from, an RTSP video stream Also contains a subscriber to consume a published RTSP stream, and to convert it to a video file
+Contains examples of publishers and subscribers to handle the connection to, and delivery of data from, an RTSP video stream.

-## interfaces

-Contains the custom message types used within the ROS2 Navtech driver

-CameraConfigurationDataMessage
-A ROS message to represent some of the key attributes used in setting up an image stream - e.g. width, height, channels, fps

-ConfigurationDataMessage
-A ROS representation of the configuration data coming from the radar sensor.
-All values are presented as byte arrays, in network order.
-Subscribers will need to convert these byte arrays to language types in the appropriate host order.

-FftDataMessage
-A ROS representation of the fft data coming from the radar sensor.
-All values are presented as byte arrays, in network order.
-Subscribers will need to convert these byte arrays to language types in the appropriate host order.
+**See the README.md under 'camera_ros', for more detialed instructions**

 ## launch_ros

-Contains examples of launch files which can be used with the ROS2 Navtech driver
+Contains examples of launch files which can be used with the ROS2 Navtech driver.

+**See the README.md under 'launch_ros', for more detialed instructions**

+## messages

+Contains the custom message types used within the ROS2 Navtech driver.

+**See the README.md under 'messages', for more detialed instructions**

 ## nav_ros

-Contains examples of publishers and subscribers to handle the connection to, and delivery of data from, a Navtech radar, using the Navtech IASDK
+Contains examples of publishers and subscribers to handle the connection to, and delivery of data from, an Navtech radar.
-Also contains a subscriber to consume a published radar fft data stream, and to convert it to a (cartesian coordinate) video file

-## oxb_ros

-Contains custom publishers and subscribers for a partner company
+**See the README.md under 'nav_ros', for more detialed instructions**

 ## utility_scripts

-## join_radar_camera_videos

-A bash script to scale and stack together (side by side) a camera and a radar video, which have been generated using the scripts above.
-This code uses ffmpeg commands to achieve the video conversion.

-Firstly, allow the script to be executable: sudo chmod +x join_radar_camera_videos

-Then run with: ./join_radar_camera_videos

-## join_radar_camera_videos.py

-A Python script to scale and stack together (side by side) a camera and a radar video, which have been generated using the scripts above.
-This code uses numpy and OpenCV to achieve the video conversion.

-Run like so: python3 join_radar_camera_videos.py

-## show_colossus_timestamps

-A python script to examine a ROS bag file, and to print out the azimuth, sweep counter, timestamp, and time difference, between radar FFT messages from the bag file.

-Run like so: python3 show_colossus_timestamps.py
+Contains helpful utility scripts, for manipulating camera data, radar data and bag files.

+**See the README.md under 'utility_scripts', for more detialed instructions**